-The Boss

-The Predictor

-The Questioner

-The Clarifier

-The Summariser

-The Boss.
-Decides who will do each job, introduces the text and makes sure everyone is joining in.
+Reciprocal Read The Predictor The Questioner The Clarifier The Summariser The Boss.
+Decides The Predictor who will do each job. introduces the text The Questioner and makes sure everyone is joining in.
 The Predictor.

-Makes logical

-predictions.
-Uses

-information in the text

-& personal

-experiences to

-predict where the text
+The Boss Makes logical predictions.
+Uses The Summaris information in the text & personal experiences to predict where the text is going.

-The Clarker

-Thore is a long of certof free

-To our understand the sector

-State codes divers may his research

-The Questioner

-Asia questions about the feet

-With all the chemister propays

-Who as:

-When:

-What is:

-When:

-Wh